 Cocoa — Build apps for Apple's macOS, iOS, iPadOS, tvOS and watchOS, based on the Cocoa frameworks.
 Code interacts directly with Objective-C runtime classes and APIs, and also has full access to lower-level C and POSIX APIs.
 Read more.

 Android — Build applications for Android, both using then regular Java-based Android SDK as well as extensions using the native Android NDK (using the same language!).
 SDK applications give you full access to the standard Android APIs, while Android NDK extensions are great for high-performance or low-level code in Android apps that cannot easily be achieved on the Java level.
 Read more.

 Java – Build projects for the Java Runtime and related platforms.
 Your code will be compiled to Java byte code that can run anywhere the Java VM is supported.
 Read more.

 Windows (native) — Build CPU-native Windows projects against the lower-level Win32 API or using Delphi RTL/VCL.
 Read more.

 Linux — Build CPU-native Linux projects against the low-level libc and POSIX APIs.
 Read more.

 For $499, $100 less than our regular price for Oxygene on its own, you can get a very special deal, if you are a registered Delphi user making the switch: If you buy our "Escape from Delphi" package, you will get Oxygene for all platforms, as well as Hydra, which will ease your migration by letting you mix Delphi and .NET (and more) in the same Windows app.
 At usually $499 for Hydra on its own, that's a pretty great deal!

-If you want to explore all four language options, for $799 you get the whole Elements suite, with all four platforms, all three languages (and Iodine/Java beta access) – again with Hydra thrown in for free.
+If you want to explore all four language options, for $799 you get the whole Elements suite, with all four platforms, all four languages (including the new Iodine/Java compiler) – again with Hydra thrown in for free.